ztsv-av/math-cs-ml/Math/Karatsuba Algorithm.md

 # Karatsuba Algoritm

 Karatsuba algorithm is used to multiply two large numbers with each other using divide-and-conquer technique.
+Note that the Karatsuba algorithm has one limitation: it only works with even-numbered total digits.
+However, this limitation can be easily countered by adding zeros ahead of a number with odd-numbered total digits.
+For example, the number 354 (three digits, odd) can be changed to 0354 (four digits, even).
 Its time complexity equals to:

 $T(n) = 3T(n/2)$ (3 calls steps) $+ \theta(n)$ (return step)